dotnet/machinelearning/docs/code/MlNetCookBook.md

 ## How do I load data from multiple files?

 You can again use the `TextLoader`, and specify an array of files to its Load method.
-The files need to have the same schema (same number and type of columns)
+The files need to have the same schema (same number and type of columns).
+Here, we demonstrate this using the same file twice.

 [Example file1](../../test/data/adult.tiny.with-schema.txt):
 [Example file2](../../test/data/adult.tiny.with-schema.txt):